 - Foster parents or other caregivers, under certain circumstances.

 - Inmate safety

 - Prisoner programs and activities

 To find this information, you have to do a driving records search.

 Have you ever searched for criminal records?
 Was it easy?
-Did you search online or did you call the local courthouse? was the information you recieved correct?
+Did you search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that people look up criminal records and backgrounds, and your comments may help other people.

 Click here to share your story

 On a Federal level, the FBI has a listing of the Ten Most Wanted Criminals.
 In Montgomery County, the Montgomery County Sheriff’s Department has their own list of the most wanted criminals, that you can access online.

 Everyone knows that getting locked up in the Montgomery County jail is something you wish you could avoid, in time you will become accustomed to the routine that is set for you.
 Expect an alarm for wake-up at 6am, and next they’ll do roll call.
 Next, you will eat breakfast.
 When you finish eating breakfast you will be required to work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.